info@rubertpartners.com |

 What Is a DIFC Will?

-A DIFC Will is a will registered with the DIFC Wills Service Centre.
-It allows non-Muslims to determine how their assets are distributed upon death and to make guardianship arrangements for minor children.
+A DIFC Will is a will registered with the DIFC Wills Service Centre, allowing non-Muslims to determine how their UAE-based assets are distributed and to establish guardianship arrangements.

-DIFC Wills operate under a common law framework, with probate administered through the DIFC Courts.
-This provides procedural familiarity for many international families.
+DIFC Wills operate under a common law framework, with probate administered through the DIFC Courts, offering procedural familiarity for international families and investors.

 Who Can Register a DIFC Will?